SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 | Email       | Text           |

 An AbstractModel can represent the Table through a set of attributes.
-Let's start by defining the backup properties first:
+Let's start by defining the backup variables first:

  ```csharp
   long _employeeid;